servalproject/ServalMaps/README.md

 # Serval Maps - Version 0.2 #

+The source code for the [Serval Maps](http://developer.servalproject.org/dokuwiki/doku.php?id=content:servalmaps:main_page) application has been moved to the main [Serval Project](https://github.com/servalproject/) GitHub repository.
+Development from this date further will be committed to this repository and the [old repository](https://github.com/techxplorer/ServalMaps) will remain as a snapshot.

 This is version 0.2 of the Serval Maps application.
 The previous prototype version was undertaken as part of the requirements for this [honours thesis](http://bytechxplorer.com/studies/honours-thesis/).

 The purpose of the application is to provide a collaborative mapping application which is infrastructure independent.
 It uses the resilient AdHoc mesh network provided by the [Serval Project](http://www.servalproject.org/) to transfer information between instances of the application.